MediaComem/comem-archidep/ex/sftp-deployment.md

 >
 > `ERROR 1051 (42S02): Unknown table 'todolist.todo'`
 >
 > That's fine.
-Running the 3 queries will make sure you have nothing left that
+Running the three queries will make sure you have nothing left
-> may have been created by the `todolist.sql` script, so you can start over with
+> that may have been created by the `todolist.sql` script, so you can start over
-> a clean state.
+> with a clean state.

 Once you have dropped everything, you can resume the exercise from the [database initialization step](#exclamation-initialize-the-database).